10 Best Things to do in Baucau, Timor Leste

 1. Drink Coffee in front of Pousada De Baucau

-Located right in the middle of the Old Town of Baucau (Kota Tua), this pinkish-orange building was once where the Portuguese colonial administrators and big shots stayed.
+Located right in the middle of the Old Town of Baucau (Kota Tua), this pinkish-orange building was once where the Portuguese colonial administrators and other big shots stayed.

-Today it’s a lavish hotel (as much as luxury goes in Baucau of course) and the most recognizable building in town.
+Today it’s a lavish hotel (as much as luxury goes in Baucau, of course) and the most recognizable building in town.

 Rooms start at 75$ per night and it’s the only place in town with wifi.